art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### ALL GAMES : RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work
+##### RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work
 <details>
 <summary>Details</summary>